-Well, I had finally decided to build a Back To The Future - Flux Capacitor prop replica.
+Well, I finally finished building a Back To The Future - Flux Capacitor prop replica.
 I put it off for some time because of so many other projects.
 My last project was my Lost in Space B9 Robot and that took over 4 years to build.
 During that project, I learned how to mold, cast and work with many different types of materials.
 Those skills will be put to use on this project.
-While my wife won't let me display my robot in the living room, I'm hoping I can install the Flux Capacitor in the family vehicle.
+While my wife won't let me display my robot in the living room, maybe she'll let me install the Flux Capacitor in the family vehicle.
 My goal with this site is to document the process I went through to make my flux capacitor and hopefully help others along the way.
 Check out the build progress I went through on the menu at the left.
 Please let me know what you think of my site and how I can make it better.
 Send me you questions and comments.
 Pictures, I want pictures of your Flux Capacitor replicas, even before you are done.
 Let me know if you've found a better way of building any of the parts.
-Tot he right is my nephew Ben when he opened my prototype Flux Capacitor replica which I had given to him as a gift.
+To the right is my nephew Ben when he opened my prototype Flux Capacitor replica which I had given to him as a gift.
 That story is below.

 We all know what Doc Brown said in the first movie.
 "I need a nuclear reaction to generate the 1.21 gigawatts of electricity I need".
 But he pronounced gigawatts as if it were spelled with a "j", as in jigawatts (or jigowatts).
 Being an electrical engineer, I had heard the prefix "Giga" pronounced many times before, but always with the hard "g" sound, as in gigabyte.

 I always figured that the word "Jigawatt" was made up just for the movie and meant to sound like a really large amount.
 It wasn't unit I started researching this flux capacitor replica project that I stumbled across a few references to the actual term.
 It turns out that the original pronunciation of "Giga" was with the "j" sound (really a soft "g").